nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Aspect: Save patient and appointment data in:**
 <br>
 * **Alternative 1 (current choice):** two different files, patient data in `data/addressbook.json` and appointment data in `data/appointmentbook.json`.
-    * Pros:
-        * More organised file management
-        * Quicker read and write times for each file
+    * **Pros**: More organised file management, with a quicker read and write times for each file.
-    * Cons:
-        * Higher chance of inconsistencies between patient and appointment data
+  * **Cons**: Higher chance of inconsistencies between patient and appointment data.
 * **Alternative 2:** one single file named `data/addressbook.json`
-    * Pros:
-        * Simplicity and convenience of one file for all information
+    * **Pros**: Simplicity and convenience of one file for all information.
-    * Cons:
-        * Slower read and write times for file, especially if the user is only accessing one of patient or appointment data.
+    * **Cons**: Slower read and write times for file, especially if the user is only accessing one of patient or appointment data.

 <box type="warning" seamless>